 Find out more about what a baronet is, and the connection between the Matheson Baronetcy of Lochalsh and the Chief of the Clan Matheson in this article.
-One of the seven baronets has a particularly interesting connection with New Zealand.
+One of the eight baronets has a particularly interesting connection with New Zealand.

 Though tartans didn’t originate in Scotland, they are inextricably linked with that country and particularly with the Highlands.
 The familiar patterns are made with alternating bands of coloured threads woven at right angles to each other.
 The way the threads are woven forms visible diagonal lines where different colours cross, giving the appearance of new colours blended from the original ones.
 The resulting blocks of colour repeat vertically and horizontally in a distinctive pattern of squares and lines known as a sett.

 The Scottish Tartans Society recognised six Matheson setts dating from 1805 to 1977, two of which are recognised by the clan: the red dress tartan and the dark green hunting tartan.

 Tartans are even registered!
 The Scottish Register of Tartans was established by an act of the Scottish Parliament in 2008 to protect, promote and preserve tartan.
 The Register is a database of tartan designs, maintained by the National Records of Scotland